-The Music Education degree with PK-12 Certification is currently accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Nebraska State Department of Education.
-The program will seek Council for the Accreditation of Educator Preparation (CAEP) accreditation upon the next review cycle.
-To be formally accepted into the Educator Preparation program, candidates must pass the Praxis Core tests in reading (state benchmark of 156), writing (state benchmark of 163), and math (state benchmark of 150).
-Aggregated results for candidates completing Praxis Core exams can be found at:
+The Music Education degree with PK-12 Certification is currently accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Nebraska State Department of Education.
+To be formally accepted into the Educator Preparation Program, candidates must pass the Praxis® Core tests in reading, writing, and math.

 The Bachelor of Music with PK-12 Certification degree allows UNO to recommend graduates for Nebraska licensure as PK-12 music teachers.
-In addition, candidates must pass the Praxis II – Music: Content and Instruction (5114) with a score of 152 or higher to meet state licensure requirements.
-Results for candidates completing Praxis II can be found at:
+In addition, candidates must pass the Praxis® II – Music: Content and Instruction (5114) with a score of 152 or higher to meet state licensure requirements.

 The Bachelor of Music degree in performance involves intensive study in vocal or instrumental music and experience in a variety of performance situations.
 An innovative curriculum in fundamental music skills provides a solid foundation in music theory, history and analysis.
 Students will study with talented artist-faculty in brass, woodwinds, percussion, keyboard, or voice and will focus on the skills needed to lay a foundation for a performance career and graduate study.
 There are three different concentrations available in the Music Performance degree are instrumental performance, vocal performance, and music technology.